earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/2018-02-05-intro-to-python-time-series-data-landing-page.md

 * `Aug 20`
 * `Aug 27`

-**Use the `data/colorado-flood/discharge/06730200-discharge-daily-1986-2013.csv` file to create:**

 #### PLOT 3:

-A plot of stream discharge from 1986 to 2013 using  `matplotlib`
+Use the `data/colorado-flood/discharge/06730200-discharge-daily-1986-2013.csv` file to create a plot of stream discharge from 1986 to 2013 using  `matplotlib`

 #### PLOT 4:

-A plot that shows stream discharge SUBSETTED from Aug 15 - Oct 15 2013 using the `matplotlib`.
+Use the `data/colorado-flood/discharge/06730200-discharge-daily-1986-2013.csv` file to create a plot that shows stream discharge SUBSETTED from Aug 15 - Oct 15 2013 using the `matplotlib`.
 Make sure that x axis for this plot has large ticks for each new week day and small ticks for each day similar to plot 2 above.

 * `Aug 20`
 * `Aug 27`

 #### PLOT 5:

-**Use the `data/colorado-flood/precipitation/805333-precip-daily-1948-2013.csv` file.**

-Create a plot of precipitation, summarized by daily total (sum) precipitation subsetting to Jan 1 - Oct 15 2013.
+Use the `data/colorado-flood/precipitation/805333-precip-daily-1948-2013.csv` file to create a plot of precipitation, summarized by daily total (sum) precipitation subsetting to Jan 1 - Oct 15 2013.
 Be sure to do the following:

 1. Subset the data temporally: Jan 1 2013 - Oct 15 2013.